XBR65X800G HDR 60Hz Smart LED/LCD TV

 Black screen uniformity in a dark room was a lot better on the 950G.
 Again this was primarily due to the 800G’s IPS panel.
 By comparison, a completely black screen was uniformly dark on the 950G; but on the 800G, the screen was not a deep black, but instead grayish in tone, and was subject to clouding across the screen’s surface.

-The X950G also has the advantage in picture brightness.
+The X950G also has an advantage in picture brightness.
 Don’t get me wrong, the X800G was more than bright enough, but when compared directly to the X950G, the difference was very obvious.
 This peak brightness advantage gave the X950G’s images more brilliance and pop.
-Peak whites, for example, in white text against a black background were much whiter and brighter, mind you, better contrast also played a part with these results.
+Peak whites, for example, with white text against a black background were much whiter and brighter, mind you, better contrast also played a part in these results.

-Picture detail and clarity – not surprisingly – was better on the X950G, and brought an extra layer of refinement to the on-screen images.
+Picture detail and clarity – not surprisingly – were better on the X950G and brought an extra layer of refinement to the on-screen images.
 Picture images were also sharper on the X950G, in addition to having excellent transparency and image depth.
 The X800G performed very well in these same areas, just not at the same levels as the X950G.

-Okay, by now you may be wondering is there any area the 800G can compete with the 950G in picture performance.
+Okay, by now you may be wondering if there is an area the 800G can compete with the 950G in picture performance.
 And the answer is yes – the playing field becomes a bit more equal when it comes to color performance.

-Both of these TVs produced excellent color rendering – colors were vibrant and rich.
-Colors were also fully saturated while still maintaining a very natural looking an accurate color palette.
-This performance was most notable with HDR content, which by the way, both displays did a great job at presenting this type of content.
+Both of these TVs produced excellent color rendering – the colors were vibrant and rich.
+Colors were also fully saturated while still maintaining a very natural looking and accurate color palette.
+This performance was most notable with HDR content, which by the way, both displays did a great job at presenting color with this type of content.

-However, I still have to give the edge to the 950G with color performance since it is better equipped to deliver better overall picture quality, having such features as full-array LED backlighting w/ local dimming, a much better contrast ratio, X-tended Dynamic Range Pro and a beefed up picture processor to name a few.
+However, I still have to give the edge to the 950G for color performance since it is better equipped to deliver better overall picture quality, having such features as full-array LED backlighting w/ local dimming, a much better contrast ratio, X-tended Dynamic Range Pro and a beefed-up picture processor to name a few.

-Side angle viewing is another area were these two displays are better matched.
-In fact, I have to call the 800G the winner with this metric, since IPS panels usually have better off-axis viewing capability than VA panels, and this was apparent in this comparison, with the 800G having minimal contrast and color saturation loss when viewing these TVs at wide angles.
+Side angle viewing was better on the 800G.
+Therefore, I have to call the 800G the winner with this metric, since IPS panels usually have better off-axis viewing capability than VA panels, and this was apparent during this comparison, with the 800G having minimal contrast and color saturation loss when viewing these TVs at wide angles.
 Chop one up for the 800G!

-Sound quality was pretty equal on both displays, delivering clean and easy to discern sound output that contained good imaging and stereo separation.
+The sound quality was pretty equal on both displays, delivering clean and easy-to-discern sound output that contained good imaging and stereo separation.
 Bass output was lacking on both sets as was expected.
 The 950G does have Sony’s Acoustic Multi-Audio speaker system which in theory should provide better audio quality.
-But to my own ears the sound quality was very similar.
+But to my own ears, the sound quality was very similar.

-After reading this review, you may have perceived this as an unfair comparison, but my true purpose was to actually show you the differences in performance that an entry level model vs. a higher-end model in Sony’s XBR series will offer, and how much more in performance and features that can be obtained for the higher price tag.
+After reading this review, you may have perceived this as an unfair comparison, but my true purpose was to actually show you the differences in performance that an entry-level model vs a higher-end model in Sony’s XBR series will offer, and how much more performance and features can be obtained for the higher price tag.

 It’s obvious from this comparison that the X950G is the better of the two models presented here, which was no surprise to me.
 With that said, the X800G is certainly no slouch when it comes to performance.
 I consider it a good 4K HDR TV, and it does what it is supposed to do within its design parameters.

 My biggest concern with the X800G’s performance is its less than stellar contrast range due to its use of an IPS panel; and with contrast being the key metric for optimum picture quality, this particular design limits it performance and could certainly be an issue for anyone who does much of their TV viewing in a dark room and is expecting saturated black levels.
-If this last statement speaks to you, then you may want to look elsewhere for a TV that delivers better contrast and deeper black levels.
+If this last statement speaks to you, then you may want to look elsewhere for a TV that delivers better contrast and deeper black levels, such as the X950G.